-The Volta Grande Gold Project comprises 4 mine concessions submitted, 3 applications for public tender, 11 exploration permits, and 62 exploration permit extensions submitted and to be submitted in 2019, covering a total area of 167,652 hectares; it is located in municipalities including Senador José Porfírio, Anapu, Vitória do Zingu and Pacajá, in the southern region of Pará State in northern Brazil.
+The Volta Grande Gold Project comprises 4 mine concessions submitted, 3 applications for public tender, 11 exploration permits, and 62 exploration permit extensions submitted and to be submitted in 2019, covering a total area of 158,650 hectares; it is located in municipalities including Senador José Porfírio, Anapu, Vitória do Zingu and Pacajá, in the southern region of Pará State in northern Brazil.
 The Volta Grande Project is located on the Xingu River, north of the Carajás mineral province, approximately 60 km southeast of the city of Altamira.
 Development costs have been capitalized effective February 2, 2017.
 The Company continues to incur costs that are not related to the development of the project, and these are expensed to the consolidated statement of comprehensive loss as exploration and evaluation expenses.
-Exploration and evaluation expenditures expensed immediately in the consolidated statement of comprehensive loss for the year ended December 31, 2023 amounted to \$1,248,552 (year ended December 31, 2022: \$1,264,783).
-No amounts were capitalized to property, plant and equipment during the year ended December 31, 2023 (\$Nil during the year ended December 31, 2022) related to development costs.
-In November 2021, a land concession agreement was signed with the Brazilian National Institute of Colonization and Agrarian Reform ("INCRA"), whereby INCRA provided the Company with access to certain INCRA designated lands for mining activities for a period of 20 years from its execution date, with the ability to extend the term.
-In September 2022 and in accordance with this agreement, the Company transferred land that it owned to INCRA as compensation for a small portion of the Company's mining concessions that overlapped INCRA land designated for rural development.
-Costs related to this agreement were recorded through permitting costs on the consolidated statement of loss.
+Exploration and evaluation expenditures expensed immediately in the consolidated statement of comprehensive loss for the year ended December 31, 2024 amounted to \$1,341,785 (year ended December 31, 2023: \$1,248,552).
+No amounts were capitalized to property, plant and equipment during the year ended December 31, 2024 (\$Nil during the year ended December 31, 2023) related to mine assets under construction.